The following are ten of the main steps I would address in a start-up situation:-

 I do not think that a well-managed start-up company in 2013 requires trade union representation even if it is encouraging to see than relationships with trade unions in private sector companies have improved dramatically over the past twenty years.

-In addition many employees no longer wish to be represented by a trade union and prefer to negotiate their own terms and conditions of employment.
+In addition, many employees no longer wish to be represented by a trade union and prefer to negotiate their own terms and conditions of employment.

 6. Company Size

-While there are obvious economies of scale in having a large facility employing several thousand people on a single campus from a HR point of view I prefer companies to have a maximum of 400 employees on a single site.
+While there are obvious economies of scale in having a large facility employing several thousand people on a single campus from an HR point of view I prefer companies to have a maximum of 400 employees on a single site.
 My reason for this is that up to that number I think it is possible to know everyone on the site by name.
 This is important in establishing and maintaining excellent employee relations on site.
-Many companies have policies regarding plant size and I agree with these even I do appreciate it may not make good financial sense.
+Many companies have policies regarding plant size and I agree with these even if I do appreciate it may not make good financial sense.
 Companies with more than 400 people on site have to have very well staffed HR departments and excellent communications policies.